 Here are four quick tips, followed by our detailed answers to many FAQs:

 - 500GB to 1TB capacity: Don't even consider buying a drive that has less than 256GB of storage.
 500GB offers a good balance between price and capacity.
-And as 1TB drives slide toward the $100/£100 price point, they're great, roomy options as well.
+And as 1TB drives slide below the $100/£100 price point, they're great, roomy options as well.

 - Any SSD is better than a hard drive: Even the worst SSD is at least three times as fast as a hard drive in most common use scenarios.
 Depending on the workload, the performance delta between good and a great SSDs can be subtle.